HolonIQ is a market intelligence platform that provides market insights and data. Use of HolonIQ is subject to these Terms of Service.

 5. CUSTOMER DATA

-5.1 The Company agrees to treat all Customer Data as Confidential Information under these Terms of Service, however the Customer agrees that the Company is not responsible for the maintaining the confidentiality of any Customer Data by Users generally.
+5.1 The Company agrees to treat all Customer Data as Confidential Information under these Terms of Service.

 5.2 The Company accepts no liability for the content of Customer Data.